 The improvements in the IRS’s ability to detect tax fraud–based upon its improved use of big data–are rather remarkable.
 They point towards a more efficient and effective Criminal Investigation Division that is likely to only increase its use of big data analytics in the future.

 Freeman Law represents clients in the Dallas-Fort Worth area.
 Our team is also skilled in legal and regulatory issues related to blockchain technology and cryptocurrency.
-As these areas continue to evolve, the related legal matters will meld with more traditional computer intrusion and cyber-crime issues.
+As these areas continue to evolve, the related legal matters will meld with more traditional computer intrusion and cybercrime issues.
 Freeman Law recognizes this; we are dedicated to staying at the forefront as these emerging technologies continue to revolutionize social and economic activities.
 In this respect, we combine our knowledge base in more traditional cyber-related litigation with a unique white-collar and accounting background—and a position as a thought leader in the evolving blockchain and cryptocurrency space—to provide a distinctive brand of cutting-edge legal representation.
-Schedule a consultation or call (214) 984-3410 to discuss your cybersecurity concerns.
+Schedule a consultation or call (214) 984-3000 to discuss your cybersecurity concerns.